igoradulian/simple_maven_junit_mockito/README.md

 2. Demostartes how to use singleton to manage hibernate session.
 3. Demostartes how to One-To-Many relationship example.
 4. Demostartes how to One-To-One relationship example.
-5. Provide basuc JUnit testing examples
+5. Provide basic JUnit testing examples